Grego-GT/ERA-Replicating-Agents/backend/FBI_README.md

 ## Key Features

+- **Prompt Improvement**: FBI Director reviews and enhances prompts before code generation
 - **Atomic Operations**: Keeps code generation, execution, and chat functions separate
 - **Weave Tracing**: Full observability of all operations via Wandb Weave
 - **History Tracking**: Comprehensive session metadata using `AgentCreationHistory` data model
 - **Error Handling**: Tracks Daytona errors, compilation errors, and runtime errors
 - **Session Management**: Each agent creation is a unique session with version ID

+## FBI Director (Prompt Strategist) 🎯

+The FBI Director is the first step in the workflow, responsible for reviewing and improving user prompts before they reach code generation.

+### Current Status
+**Fully implemented** using AI-powered prompt improvement!
+The Director uses the Qwen coder model to analyze and enhance prompts.

+### Capabilities
+The Director:
+- ✅ Analyzes prompt quality and clarity using AI
+- ✅ Adds context and specificity to vague prompts
+- ✅ Includes code examples and patterns when helpful
+- ✅ Applies best practices for code generation
+- ✅ Considers system prompts and judging criteria
+- ✅ Provides detailed analysis of improvements made
+- ✅ Falls back gracefully if improvement fails

+### How It Works
+1. Takes the user's prompt and context (language, agent name, criteria)
+2. Sends it to the Qwen coder model with a specialized system prompt
+3. Receives an enhanced prompt with specific requirements, examples, and constraints
+4. Returns both original and improved versions with detailed improvement list

+### Example
+**Before:** "Create a factorial function"

+**After:** "Create a TypeScript function that calculates factorial with input validation, error handling for negative numbers, iterative implementation, example usage, and test cases for edge cases..."

+### Tracing
+All Director operations are traced through Weave as `improvePromptWithAI`, allowing you to:
+- Monitor prompt transformations in real-time
+- Compare original vs improved prompts
+- Track which improvements lead to better code
+- Analyze the Director's decision-making process

+See [DIRECTOR_README.md](./DIRECTOR_README.md) for detailed documentation.

 ## Architecture

 ```
 FBI Field Office: Agent Dispatch 🕵️
+    ├── FBI Director: Prompt Strategist 🎯
+    │   └── Reviews and improves user prompts
     ├── Agent: Code Generator 🤖 (Wandb Inference API)
     │   └── Track attempts in session data
     ├── Agent: Code Executor 🔬 (Daytona Sandbox)